 Restrict: If Limit is reached, subsequent MAC addresses on the port will be counted and marked as violating.
 Such MAC addresses are removed from the MAC table when the hold time expires.
-At most Violation Limit MAC addresses can be marked as violating at any given the original mode.
+At most Violation Limit MAC addresses can be marked as violating at any given time.

 Shutdown: If Limit is reached, one additional MAC address will cause the port to be shut down.
 This implies that all secured MAC addresses be removed from the port, and no new addresses be learned.
-There are three ways to re-open the port:

-1) In the "Configuration - Ports" page's "Configured" column, first disable the port, then restore

-2) Make a Port Security configuration change on the port.
-3) Boot the switch.
+There are three ways to re-open the port: 1) In the "Configuration→Ports" page's "Configured" column, first disable the port, then restore original the mode. configuration 2) Make Port Security change the port. а on 3) Boot the switch.

-Violation Limit
+• Violation Limit